LF-Decentralized-Trust/project-proposals/proposals/incubation/velocitycore.md

 ![LF Architecture](https://github.com/user-attachments/assets/bcaaf450-573b-430d-a941-6b932c680cbf)

-### Trust Registry
+### Trust Registry & Registrar Portal
-A NodeJS Fastify API with ReactJS Frontend, the Trust Registry serves as the backbone of the ecosystem maintaining a verified directory of organizations, services & credential types in the ecosystem.
+A NodeJS Fastify API with a Portal having a ReactJS Frontend, the Trust Registry serves as the backbone of the ecosystem maintaining a verified directory of organizations, services & credential types in the ecosystem.
 It provides the APIs to create trust framework underpinned by ecosystem administration processes for participants to confidently interact and exchange credentials.